 FOR IMMEDIATE RELEASE

 At approximately 7:00 am on Saturday, the Sewerage and Water Board's chemists and technicians began collecting 28 water samples from sites throughout the East Bank.
-Tests were conducted at the Board's Water Purification Laboratory.
-A 24-hour incubation period was required to determine if any harmful bacteria are present in the samples.
+Analysis began at 12:00 PM of all samples.
+Tests are being conducted at the Board's Water Purification Laboratory.
+Tests will be incubated for 24 hours to determine if any harmful bacteria are present in the samples.
+If the tests show that the water is free of harmful bacteria and has a normal chlorine concentration, the precautionary Boil Water Advisory would then be lifted with the approval of the Department of Health and Hospitals (DHH).

 At approximately 10:30 pm on Friday, the Sewerage & Water Board lost 25 cycle power at its main water plant, causing low water pressure (as low as 10 pounds per square inch) throughout the East Bank of the City.
-According to the Board, water pressure has normalized.
-Mayor Landrieu has ordered an after action report of the incident.
+The Board has restored its 25-cycle power and is also operating on commercial power.
+According to the Board, water pressure has approached near-normal pressure, as repairs to the electrical system at the main water plant are underway.
+The Mayor has ordered an after action report to determine what caused the power failure.

-Sent by Matthew Kallmyer to All users (e-mail accounts, cell phones) through NOLAReady
+Sent by Matthew Kallmyer to All users (e-mail accounts) through NOLAReady

 ... powered by Cooper Notification's Roam Secure Alert Network